algairim/multilingual-notes/README.md

 First, ensure you have Docker and Docker Compose installed.
 Create a `.env` file in the project root, using `.env.example` as a template, to provide the necessary secrets.
 To build and start all services (including a pre-configured Keycloak realm and a sample user), you must first **clean any old data volumes** to ensure the Keycloak realm is imported correctly.

 Run `docker compose down -v` to remove  persistent data, then run `docker compose up --build`.
 The application will be available at http://localhost:8081, and the Keycloak admin console at http://localhost:8080.

+There is a pre-populated user with id `user` and password `Passw0rd!`.
+Demo script creates additionally another user via REST APIs with id `demo` and same password `Passw0rd!`.
+You can create any number of users via _Register_ form, and manage them in the Keycloak admin console under `notes_realm`.

 ## How to Run the Demo Script